Yalantis/iOS-Guidelines/README.md

 - Method sections should be separated by #pragma mark - $sectionName

 ## Braces, Asterisk
-- Opening curly braces on the same line.
-Closing - on new line.
-For short blocks / closures single line can be used.
+- Curly braces are opened on the same line with code, closed - on a new line.
+For short blocks / closures a single line can be used
 - Asterisk placed near the name ```Type *var = ...;```
 - Every code block  should be wrapped by ```{}```:
 ```objective-c